 Well, OK, La Roux isn’t rock music and a lot of people tried their hand at remixing Quicksand, but Alex Metric’s remix was the best.

 Likewise his arrangement of the much-loved and more-played Phoenix track “Lisztomania.”
-I still like this remix better than any of the remixes off of their new album, and I know I’m not the only one because it tore up the floor when DJ Blondie played it at last month’s Fringe.
+I still like this remix better than any of the remixes or tracks off of their new album, and I know I’m not the only one because it tore up the floor when DJ Blondie played it at last month’s Fringe.

 These remixes are several years old.
 I’m looking forward to catching up to what Fake Blood and Alex Metric have released lately when they DJ tonight at the Mezzanine.